Amine-Namouchi/salmobase2/README.md

 #### Salmobase: an integrative omics data resource for salmonids centred on genome organization  and evolution
 ---
 I am developing salmobase2 (https://salmobase.org/) as part of the ELIXIR Norway services.
-Currently salmobase is down due to server update.
-It will be again up and running soon

 The project is hosted here https://gitlab.com/elixir-nmbu/salmobase2